Middle Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 178.86 mi of roadways, of which 96.20 mi were maintained by the municipality, 42.23 mi by Cape May County, 29.06 mi by the New Jersey Department of Transportation and 11.37 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway runs for more than 11.3 mi as the main highway serving Middle Township.
 U.S. Route 9, Route 47 and Route 147 are other significant roadways within Middle Township.

 Public transportation

 NJ Transit offers bus service between Cape May and Philadelphia on the 313, 315 and 316 (seasonal only) routes, between Cape May and the Port Authority Bus Terminal in Midtown Manhattan on the 319, between Rio Grande and Wildwood on the 510 (seasonal only), and between Cape May and Atlantic City on the 552 route.

 The Great American Trolley Company operates trolley service from North Wildwood and Wildwood to shopping centers in Rio Grande on Mondays through Fridays in the summer months.

 Health care

-Cape Regional Medical Center, located in Cape May Court House, is the only hospital in Cape May County.
-It was known as Burdette Tomlin Memorial Hospital until April 2007.
+Cooper University Hospital Cape Regional, located in Cape May Court House, is the only hospital in Cape May County.
+It was known as Burdette Tomlin Memorial Hospital until April 2007, when it was renamed Cape Regional Medical Center, which was used until June 2024.
 In May 2021, The Claire C. Brodesser Surgery Center opened to patients needing ambulatory surgery and endoscopy services.